aebe68/aebe68/README.md

 - 👋 Hi, I’m @aebe68
-- 👀 I’m interested in C++ webassembly and I’m currently learning how to use my large collection of C++ classes for web applications
+- 👀 I’m interested in C++ webassembly and I’m currently learning how to use C++ classes for web applications
 - 🌱 I’m looking to collaborate on reducing the environmental footprint of the WWW
 - 📫 You can reach me via email aebe68@gmail.com